 Upon entering Mater Filius, each expectant mother will be assigned a doula, or a confidante/mentor, who will accompany them during their stay and ensure their well-being.
 Doulas help our mothers grow and develop a strong sense of confidence and self-awareness to discover the greatness that lies inside their hearts.

-We partner with Essential Pregnancy Services (EPS), the Visiting Nurse Association (VNA) and the Nebraska Children’s Home to provide on-site prenatal care, newborn care, and breastfeeding.
-Other workshops include budgeting, counseling, cooking and Love & Logic parenting.
+We partner with Essential Pregnancy Services (EPS), the Visiting Nurse Association (VNA) and the Nebraska Children’s Home to provide on-site training in prenatal care, newborn care, and breastfeeding.
+Other workshops include group therapy, financial planning, Bible Study, counseling, cooking, Love & Logic parenting and Circle of Sercurity with a certified trainer.
 Our workshops help our mothers grow intellectually and spiritually.
 They are designed to be educational and informative and, most importantly, they should help our mothers grow as the beautiful mother God intends them to be.

 EARLY CHILDHOOD LEARNING CENTER

 One of the challenges of single motherhood is finding quality and affordable childcare.
-We opened the Early Childhood Learning Center in August of 2015 under the direction of former Catholic grade school teacher Maggie Wesely to help address this need.
+We opened the Early Childhood Learning Center in August of 2015 to support our moms as they work or attend school.
 From the ages of 0 to 3, a baby’s brain grows to 80% of its adult size and is twice as active as adults.
 During this time, it’s incredibly important for babies to receive the best care in a loving and safe environment.

 Mothers may use the ECLC when her baby turns 6 weeks old and she returns to work or school.
-Once our moms transition into independent living, their babies can continue in the ECLC until they are 3 years old.
+Once our moms transition into independent living, their babies can continue in the ECLC until preschool age.
 This important service is provided to our moms at no charge.

 “Peace of mind is so important,” said one Mater Filius mother.
 “I know my son is safe and I don’t have to worry about different workers like you do in a daycare.
 The best part is, I can come straight home to Mater Filius after I’ve finished working and I intend to keep my son here even after I move out.”